lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 tags: value-stream-mapping lean
 ---

-Value-stream mapping is a technique for identifying and improving quality of value streams.
-What is a value stream?

 > A value stream is the sequence of activities required to design, produce, and deliver a good or service to a customer. -- Value Stream Mapping by Karen Martin and Mike Osterling

-Value-stream mapping is a whole-team activity.
-It is about seeing the whole.
-People from different parts of the organisation who participate in stream processes or have a stake in the stream are all gathered in a single room.
+Value-stream mapping is a technique for identifying and improving quality and throughput of value streams using lean methods.
 John Shook and Mike Rother in _Learning to See_ state that most improvement efforts fail because they don't see the whole.
 The result is that one part of the system improves only for wastes and bottlenecks to emerge in other parts of the system.
 Value-stream mapping helps us take a holistic view of the system before we jump in to make improvements.

+To see the whole, value-stream mapping requires whole-team participation i.e. everyone involved in production processes gather together in one room to create the map.

 Value-stream mapping comprises the following high-level activities.